-Join Garrick Chow for an in-depth discussion in this video Using common effects, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Using common effects, part of Learning Audacity (2012).

 If you look under the Effects menu, you'll see that Audacity has no shortage of effects and filters you can apply to your projects.
 I am not going to go into every single one here, but in this movie I would like to show you a few of the effects that I think you'll find to be the most useful the most frequently.
 I've opened up the file music_bed_nofade from the Exercise Files folder.
 But, if you don't have access to the Exercise Files, you can open any audio file you have if you want to work along with me.
 Now, in the previous movie we looked at the Envelope Tool, which lets you automate the volume level of tracks.
 And I mentioned that you can't use Envelope Tool to create complete fade ins or fade outs, because it can't take the audio level all the way to nothing.